aaryaamoharir/OS_Project2/devlog.md

 but I changed the code so that once a teller starts to service the customer, it increments the global variable right away.

+ ## **04-13-2025 5:38PM Ending Session**
+I tested the code on CS1 and it's working perfectly.
+I'll check the code one last time before submitting but everything seems to be good.
+I ran into some threading issues which I fixed using a timeout command (would've saved me a lot of time if I'd just done that sooner haha) and I also fixed some output issues it had.